top of page

 • the mandatory employment report for the entrepreneur’s first period

-The entrepreneur that requires API may choose the following API:
+The entrepreneur requiring an API may choose from the following:

 • general API for the import of traded goods; or

-The right to access custom and excise affairs will be used by (i) the entrepreneur that conducts export/import activities; or (ii) an individual entrepreneur who can conduct export activities.
-Furthermore, NIB consists of the following data:
+The right to access customs and excise affairs is utilized by: (i) entrepreneurs conducting export/import activities; or (ii) individual entrepreneurs capable of conducting export activities.
+Furthermore, the NIB consists of the following data:

 • profile;